GOP Health Bill Faces Criticism As Committee Work Begins

 Rep. Lloyd Doggett, a conservative Democrat from Texas, also poked at the bill's lack of financial estimates from the official Congressional Budget Office: " 'Trust me, it will be great' is not a plan."

-10:30 a.m.: Good morning.
+10:30 a.m.
+Good morning.
 Today we're going to keep you regularly updated on the status of the American Health Care Act, the GOP plan to replace Obama's health law.
-The bill was released Monday night and is being reviewed and potentially amended by two House committees today — Ways and Means and the Energy and Commerce Committee.
+The bill was released Monday night and is being reviewed and potentially amended by two House committees Wednesday — Ways and Means, and Energy and Commerce.

-"People need relief from Obamacare now more than ever," says House Speaker Paul Ryan, R-Wis., making the case at a news conference this morning before the committees began their work.
+"People need relief from Obamacare now more than ever," says House Speaker Paul Ryan, R-Wis., making the case at a news conference Wednesday morning before the committees began their work.
 "One out of every three counties in America is left with just one insurer," he said.

 The Republican bill has faced criticism from all sides, including conservative Republicans who say it will cost too much, Democrats who say it will cut too much to help people keep their health care, and observers who are skeptical that it will fulfill the goals the GOP has set for itself.

-Ryan dismissed the criticism and questions about the party's ability to push the legislation through: "We're going the the inevitable growing pains of an opposition party. ...
+Ryan dismissed the criticism and questions about the party's ability to push the legislation through: "We're going through the inevitable growing pains of an opposition party. ...
 That's all the more reason we have to do what we said we'd do," he added, which was to repeal and replace the Affordable Care Act, also known as Obamacare.

 NPR's Susan Davis reports that the Ways and Means Committee is not expecting to entertain any amendments from Republicans, which may streamline the process over there.

-NPR's Alison Kodjak says there was along line of people waiting to get into the Energy and Commerce Committee hearing room, and reporters brought snacks in anticipation of a long day.
+NPR's Alison Kodjak says there was a long line of people waiting to get into the Energy and Commerce Committee hearing room, and reporters brought snacks in anticipation of a long day.

 Stay tuned.

-With reports from NPR's Susan Davis and Alison Kodjak.
+With reports from NPR's Susan Davis and Alison Kodjak

-Note: A previous version of this story incorrectly spelled Rep. Greg Walden's last name as Waldon.